rs9899/AMLProj/README.md

 # Identifying and understanding related work/existing implementations

-Code triying going on
+Code trying going on
 ---
-LIT SURVEY
+LIT SURVEY <IN THE REPORT>

 # What problems have you identified with the current methods?
 How can you patch them?
 Limited word vocab and logMAX over all varible hence the extra